 As a small business, having an optimised site that will draw traffic is key.
-With so much competition in the online space, utilizing the right tactics can make a tremendous difference whether or not your site will gain traction and get the conversions you are seeking.
+With so much competition in the online space, utilizing the right tactics can make a tremendous difference in whether your site will gain traction and get the conversions you seek.

 When developing the site, it is important to consider small business SEO.

 When it comes to attracting web traffic, SEO is one of the most cost-effective strategies around.
 Local businesses are unlikely to compete with their large competitors on PPC or other paid marketing channels.
 SEO is a more level playing field.

 With that in mind, let’s look at how you can use search engines to stay competitive and find new customers

 The obvious answer is the use of SEO strategies for small businesses.